 Thai travel adaptors are thin pronged; take more than you need as it’s these kind of small gadgety bits that end up getting lost or left in the plug of a hotel or cafe.

-12. A sense of humour, open attitude and a good dollop of patience.
+Plus an open attitude and a good dollop of patience.
 When visiting anywhere outside of your home country, be prepared for things to do wrong, unexpected things to happen and plans to fall through.
 Things work differently in Thailand; haggling is normal, as are propositions for *ahem* unsavoury activities and enthusiastic hawking for business.
 Respond to everyone with good grace and manners and you will find the best in Thailand and the Thai people, (who LOVE children and will go out of their way to talk to them and make a fuss of them).
 We can’t find a decent sense of humour on Amazon but click here if you want to read about our most horrendous journey or click here for our top 10 worst travel moments to see why it’s important!

 BONUS Eco-friendly packing list to make your trip gentle on the environment:

-- Proper straws: When considering things to pack for Thailand I think it’s important we try to tread lightly- “take only photos, leave only footprints”.
+When considering things to pack for Thailand I think it’s important we try to tread lightly- “take only photos, leave only footprints”.
 Plastic is a huge environmental issue and nowhere is this more apparent than in Asia.
 Plastic is used in everything and single-use straws are given out with pretty much every drink.
 By bringing bamboo, metal or glass straws with you, you can help the environment plus have a clean straw guaranteed wherever you are.